Police Arraign 60 Persons For Belonging To Unlawful Societies

 BY OLUGBENGA SOYELE, Lagos

-The Lagos State Police Command on Wednesday arraigned 60 suspected cultists before a Yaba magistrates’ court for allegedly belonging to Aiye cult and other unlawful societies.
+The Lagos State Police Command yesterday arraigned 60 suspected cultists before a Yaba magistrates’ court for allegedly belonging to Aiye cult and other unlawful societies.

 The 60 made up of 12 females and 48 males were docked before Chief Magistrate Adeola Adebayo under the new anti-cultism law of Lagos.